Accrual vs. Cash Accounting for Your Online Business

 July 1Accountable receivable Sales Revenue(to record sales)$5,000

-July 30 Cash Accounts receivable(to record cash collected)$5,000
+July 30Cash Accounts receivable(to record cash collected)$5,000

-What Are the Benefits of Using the Cash Accounting Method?
+Benefits of Using Cash Basis Accounting

 Easy to Record

 Money goes in, and money goes out.
 When it does, you record it.
 It's easy to manage your online business this way, and you don't need to hire a professional accountant to do the job.
+You don't need to adjust if a customer doesn't pay or you haven't paid your supplier yet.
+It's because there's no initial record of it while it’s unpaid.

 Advantages During Tax Season

-Inaccurate Idea of Your Business's Health
+Decisions Based on Inaccurate Ideas of Your Business Financial Health

 Revenue$15,000$2,000$5,000

-So, what happens if it only gives a rough idea of your business standing in given periods?
+What happens if it only gives a rough idea of your business standing in given periods?

-Hard to Track Profitability in the Long Run
+Difficulty In Tracking Profitability in the Long Run

 GAAP Non-Compliant